 Next, we will need to log in to the MariaDB console and create a database for the Simple Invoices.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Simple Invoices installation:

-CREATE DATABASE simpleinvoices; CREATE USER 'siuser'@'localhost' IDENTIFIED BY 'PASSWORD'; GRANT ALL PRIVILEGES ON `simpleinvoices`.* TO 'siuser'@'localhost'; FLUSH PRIVILEGES; exit
+CREATE DATABASE simpleinvoices; CREATE USER 'siuser'@'localhost' IDENTIFIED BY 'your-strong-passwd'; GRANT ALL PRIVILEGES ON `simpleinvoices`.* TO 'siuser'@'localhost'; FLUSH PRIVILEGES; exit

 Edit the Simple Invoices configuration file and enter the details of the database we created:

 nano /var/www/html/simpleinvoices/config/config.ini database.params.host = localhost database.params.username = siuser database.params.password = PASSWORD database.params.dbname = simpleinvoices

 Step 5.
 Configuring Apache web server for Simple Invoices.

 We will create an Apache virtual host for your Simple Invoices website.
 First, create ‘

 /etc/httpd/conf.d/vhosts.conf’ file using a text editor of your choice:

 Next, create the virtual host: